Infinitary Noetherian Constructions I. Infinite Words: Powersets

 We now consider any strictly increasing sequence $x_0 < x_1 < \cdots < x_n < \cdots$.
 Then the sets $\upc x_n$ form a strictly descending sequence of open subsets, contradicting our well-foundedness assumption.
 Hence $\leq$ has the ascending chain condition.

 (2) By contradiction, let us assume that there is an infinite set $A$ whose elements are pairwise inequivalent with respect to $\equiv \eqdef \leq \cap \geq$.
 We extract a countable infinite subset ${(x_n)}_{n \in \nat}$ of $A$.
 In a well-quasi-ordering, every infinite sequence has an infinite ascending subsequence, so we may assume without loss of generality that $x_0 \leq x_1 \leq \cdots \leq x_n \leq \cdots$.
-By the ascending chain condition, only finitely of those inequalities can be strict, hence $x_n \equiv x_{n+1}$ for at least one $n$: contradiction.
+By the ascending chain condition, only finitely many of those inequalities can be strict, hence $x_n \equiv x_{n+1}$ for at least one $n$.
+That is absurd.

 (3) If $X$ is Noetherian with a well-founded lattice of open subsets, by (1) it is Alexandroff, hence wqo, and satisfies the ascending chain condition.
 We conclude by (2). \end{proof}